w3f/Grants-Program/applications/Tao-Blockchain.md

 Therefore, we introduce "Tao," an innovative payment channel solution that remains secure under network asynchrony and concurrently provides correct incentives.
 The core idea is to incorporate the conflict resolution process within the channel by introducing a rational committee of external parties.
 Hence, if a party wants to close a channel unilaterally, it can only get the committee's approval for the last valid state.
 Furthermore, to provide sub-second latency, It uses consistent broadcasts to announce updates and close the channel.
 This lightweight abstraction is powerful enough to preserve safety and liveness to any rational parties.

 The system will address three challenges:

-**How to achieve the proactive security check without using a single trusted third party to approve every transaction:**
+#### How to achieve the proactive security check without using a single trusted third party to approve every transaction

 The system will employ a group of validators.
 If there is a dispute, they will make sure the correct state is the only one available for submission on-chain, regardless of its time to make this final state visible.

-**How to reduce the cost:**
+#### How to reduce the cost

 The system will use a lightweight, consistent broadcast protocol to preserve safety and liveness.

-**How to address incentives:**
+#### How to address incentives

 We employ both rewards and punishment to design the appropriate incentives such that the honest and rational behavior of Validators aligns.
 At the same time, no synchrony assumptions are required; the sentence of misbehaving Wardens is not conditional on timing assumptions.

 ## Project Details